Pooja-naik/Pooja-naik/README.md

 # 💫 About Me:
 I'm a passionate software professional with a knack for crafting efficient and scalable web applications.
-With a solid foundation in both frontend and backend development, I enjoy creating seamless user experiences and robust backend systems.
+Over the past four years, I have honed my skills in both frontend and backend development, specializing in technologies such as React, JavaScript, Node.js, MongoDB, and Express.js.
+My experience spans a range of projects, from developing innovative solutions for startups to delivering complex applications for established enterprises.
+My goal is always to build applications that are not only functional but also offer an intuitive and seamless user experience.
+I am continuously learning and exploring new tools and technologies to enhance my skill set and stay ahead in the fast-evolving tech landscape.

 - 🔭 I’m currently working on React, Next.js for Drupal
 - 🌱 I’m currently learning GraphQL, Apollo Client
 - 📫 Please reach out at pooja.sathyanarayana@indegene.com